AndresRTejedor/Mold/docs/source/example_MI_lj.md

 $$\Delta G/k_B T=-log(P(n_s))+constant,$$

 where $P(n_s)$ is the probability distribution of finding the largest cluster with size $n_s$ that can be straightforwardly estimated from the order parameter curves.
-Please note that these energy profiles have been obtained sampling simulation timescales of $t~500\tau$ (i.e. reduced time in LJ units).
+Please note that these energy profiles have been obtained sampling simulation timescales of $t\sim 500\tau$ (i.e. reduced time in LJ units).

 ![Step-1\label{kk}](../figs/FigDG.png "Denergy")